Last updated: | View sources | Methodology

 Extremely low body fat can be as unhealthy as excessive body fat.
 Essential fat is necessary for normal physiological functions, hormone production, and organ protection.
 Always consult healthcare professionals before attempting significant body composition changes.

-For a complete picture of your health metrics, consider using our Water Intake Calculator to ensure proper hydration during your fitness journey.
+For a complete picture of your health metrics, consider using our Water Intake Calculator to support hydration during your fitness journey.

 Sources & References